Skip to main content

 How should I prepare to file an appeal and what should I include with my appeal?

-Read through any notices you received from your insurance company, and, if you need to, call your plan.
+Read through any notices you received from your insurance company and call your plan.
 After you understand why your claim was denied, gather the documents you need, which may include notices from your plan, parts of your plan contract or member handbook, or your medical records.
 Ask your provider for help!
 Your provider may be able to resubmit your claim, help you gather medical records, or write a letter of support.
 When writing your appeal, be sure to reference and address the specific reason given on the EOB or denial and explain why you think your plan should have paid your claim.

 How much time do I have to file an internal appeal?